nicojoystick/sparkflow-screenshift-boilerplate/build-guide-for-dummies.md

 All elements/components dragged to your stage will be shown and can also be re-arranged using this panel.

 **2. Views Panel**
-ScreenShift format has to views.
+ScreenShift format has two views.
 1 for collapsed and 1 for expanded.
 You have to provide separate layouts for the 2 views and this is the button to toggle between those view.

+**3. Modes Panel**
+The 2 views mentioned above are categorized into **3 modes** (desktop, tablet, and mobile).
+SS units are considered responsive so you have to setup **3 different layouts** to cater to different types of devices.

+**4. Javascript Editor**
+This button opens Sparkflow's own JS editor.
+Although technically you can code here, I highly suggest coding using your own code editor for safety purposes and to avoid losing your work.

+**5. CSS Editor**
+Like the JS editor above, I suggest sticking with your own code editor in coding your stylesheets.